 • The kitchen feels isolated and isolating.
 The layout does not allow a proper communication between the kitchen and the living room.
 The two spaces can be divided by a wall (be it opaque or transparent), however due to the transitory quality of the kitchen, their connection must be clearly defined.

 • The master bedroom typically serves two people.
-It’s function is very basic: sleep and unfortunately storage.
+It’s function is very basic: sleep and, unfortunately, storage.
 For a restful time scientists recommend a clean, rather minimalist space.
 The stored items should be out of sight but easy to access.
 If the two residents don’t have the same morning alarm, the one that has to tip toe through the room doesn’t need to have things more difficult than they are.
 A year of 5:00 AM alarms have taught me that.
-It also gave me the urge to bang a metal pot at the head of the bed, but I successfully managed to refrain from doing that.
+It also gave me the urge to bang a metal pan at the head of the bed, but I successfully managed to refrain from doing that.
 Phewww!

 • The initial secondary bedrooms were too small for my taste.
 As structurally, there was no way to modify the master bedroom (not that I really desired that), I extended them slightly by moving the non structural wall from the kitchen.
 No worries, there is enough space to do that.
 There isn’t enough space to truly separate the work/study from the sleeping area, but through smart choices in furniture things can be sorted.